The economics of earthbags

 to ship them to American ports and then truck them over American

-And a final thought: where do cinder blocks go when they die?
+Where do cinder blocks go when they die?
 Broken

 into rubble, they're dumped in solid